 Are pets and other animals allowed in the building?
 No

 Are there bathrooms/slop sinks?
 Yes

 Can I share the space with anyone?
 Long-established collaborative groups may apply for the studio.
 Also, artists’ employees or interns may occupy the studio if they are working on the artist’s project with permission from Queens Museum staff.

-Can I occupy the studio for less than a year?
+Can I occupy the studio for less than two years?
 No

 Will Queens Museum visitors get to see my work?
-Yes, during exhibition openings.
+Yes, during exhibition openings, which take place twice a year.
 Otherwise, the studio wing is not accessible to the public.
 We may conduct tours of the studios for potential donors and other visitors, and we will notify you in advance of the date and time.

 Will artists be able to organize events, screenings, talks, or workshops in our studios?
 Yes.
 If you are expecting more than ten guests at a time, please let us know two weeks in advance.

 Will artists be able to organize events, screenings, talks, or workshops in Museum spaces?
-Curatorial and Public Events staff would love to hear your ideas.
+Yes.
+Curatorial, Public Events, and Education staff would love to hear your ideas.